Image

-One such solution came at the hands of Dr. JoAnn Gurenlian during a recent Immersify webinar.
-Reflecting on the demands of didactic lecturing, she suggested that flipped learning (where students engage with core material before class) can relieve pressure on educators and unlock more rewarding, facilitative teaching experiences.
+One such solution was delivered by Dr. JoAnn Guranlian during a recent Immersify webinar.
+Recognizing the demands of the traditional lecture format, she proposed that flipped learning (in which students are exposed to key information before class) can relieve educator pressure and unlock more rewarding teaching experiences.

 Read on to explore five flipped classroom benefits that connect directly to institutional goals, from improving academic outcomes to making better use of faculty time.